ChiriacIoana/CaseSolver/README.md

 ## Wut is this?

 This app is called AXIOM.
 AXIOM helps you organize, analyze, and solve murder mystery cases.
 Whether you're a detective, mystery enthusiast, or student working on logic puzzles, AXIOM provides tools to make solving cases faster and smarter.
+It's collecting structured inputs from the user, sending it to Hack Club’s GPT-5.1 API via the Responses endpoint and returning the AI-generated analysis to your frontend.
 The application uses a serverless architecture.
 Supabase provides the database, while all analytical logic is executed client-side using rule-based algorithms.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).